mb21/panwriter/README.md

 PanWriter is a distraction-free markdown editor with two unique features:

 1. Tight integration with pandoc for import/export to/from plenty of file formats (including HTML, docx, LaTeX and EPUB).
-2. Preview pane that can show pages – including page breaks etc. Layout adjustments are done in-file using CSS, and are immediately reflected in the preview.
+2. Preview pane that can show pages – including page breaks etc. Layout adjustments are immediately reflected in the preview.

 ![](screenshot.png)